eminnett/spirit-ai-tech-test/README.md

 'XLII'
 ```

-The calculator can also be used used from the terminal.
-This example assumes the current working director is inside the `roman_numeral_calculator` folder.
+The calculator can also be used used through Docker.
 ```
 $ > docker exec spirit_ai_tech_test ruby ../roman_numeral_calculator/roman_numeral_calculator.rb "VI / II + IX * III"
 XXX